handroissuazo/third-eye/README.md

 Prerequisites:
 Python 3.5 (or higher)

-If on Linux you may need to install some other libs from our requirements.
+If on Linux you will need to use venv in the p3env directory to utilize this tool.